Skip to content ↓

 Why are Knowledge Organisers important?

 The focus of most GCSE and other examinations is the retrieval (the ability to recall key facts and ideas) and application of knowledge to a range of different contexts.
 This puts increasing pressure on our students to know and retain even more information for longer.
 Typically, when students leave their revision until a few weeks or even days/hours before the examinations and tests, this presents a problem.
-Our short term memory has limited capacity and students find themselves unable to retain the information so they become stressed and often give up, convincing themselves they are no good at revising or that they “can’t do that subject”.
-The secret to success is to regularly revisit the knowledge to be learned (known as ‘spaced retrieval’).
-This helps transfer the knowledge from the short-term memory to the long term memory.
+Our short-term memory has limited capacity and students find themselves unable to retain the information, so they become stressed and often give up, convincing themselves they are no good at revising or that they “can’t do that subject”.
+The secret to success is to regularly revisit the knowledge to be learnt (known as ‘spaced retrieval’).
+This helps transfer knowledge from the short-term memory to the long-term memory.
 This not only helps to make ‘learning stick’ but it also frees up our short-term memory for day to day learning and experiences.
 To this end, we frequently use Knowledge Organisers as part of our homework strategy.

 Supporting your student with knowledge organisers